What you need to know about hepatitis A

 Hepatitis A is an infection caused by the hepatitis A virus, which can be sexually transmitted.
 The virus infects the liver.
 A person with hepatitis A can pass it on if their feces (stool, poo, shit) gets into the mouth of another person.

 Most adults with hepatitis A have some symptoms.
 Symptoms can take two to six weeks to appear.
 Common symptoms include:

 - yellowing of the skin or eyes (jaundice)

 - dark urine (pee)

-Most adults will recover from the infection on their own within 2 months.
+Most adults recover from hepatitis A infection on their own within two months.

-Hepatitis A is passed when feces (stool, poo, shit) of an infected person makes its way into the mouth of another person (who is not immune or who has never been exposed to the virus before).
+Hepatitis A is passed when feces (stool, poo, shit) of a person with hepatitis A makes its way into the mouth of another person.

-During sex, hepatitis A can be passed on:
+Hepatitis A can be passed on during sex: